stbn199650/lab4/README.md

 4 8
 8 8
 1,4,4,8 is the size of char,int,float,double
-the size of pointer is determined by computer,no matter what datatype it is, if you're in the same computer,the sizes of pointer are always the same
+the size of pointer which is 8 is determined by computer,no matter what datatype it is, if you're in the same computer,the sizes of pointer are always the same